johannesugb/johannesugb.github.io/_posts/2025-10-28-vulkan-all-the-way.md

 Our [previous publication](https://johannesugb.github.io/gpu-programming/the-road-to-vulkan/), which was presented at Eurographics 2022 in Reims, France, focused mainly on our guidelines and experiences from transitioning an introductory graphics course from OpenGL to Vulkan.
 Our extended edition extends the information given to our guidelines, experiences, and recommendations from/for advanced graphics courses.
-Over the years, we have gradually transitioned all our graphics courses to Vulkan and use different programming frameworks for the different courses.
-The reasons for using different frameworks is that they serve different purposes: Vulkan Launchpad is a very light-weight framework that is actually intended to learn the Vulkan API.
+Over the years, we have gradually transitioned all our graphics courses to Vulkan and use different programming frameworks for the different courses (see also _Figure 1_).
+The reasons for using different frameworks is that they serve different purposes: [Vulkan Launchpad](https://github.com/cg-tuwien/VulkanLaunchpad) is a very light-weight framework that is actually intended to learn the Vulkan API.
 To achieve this goal, it only abstracts a few (overly verbose) setup steps to enable students to make faster initial progress.
-Auto-Vk-Toolkit, on the other hand, requires users to "learn the framework" to a certain degree.
+[Auto-Vk-Toolkit](https://github.com/cg-tuwien/Auto-Vk-Toolkit), on the other hand, requires users to "learn the framework" to a certain degree.
 It's purpose is to reduce overall host-side code and be an efficient tool for rapid Vulkan development.
 Despite its abstractions, it sticks to the underlying Vulkan concepts.

 # Links
 - Paper: [Vulkan all the way: Transitioning to a modern low-level graphics API in academia](https://www.cg.tuwien.ac.at/research/publications/2023/unterguggenberger-2023-vaw/unterguggenberger-2023-vaw-paper.pdf)
 - Publication in journal: [Computers & Graphics, Volume 111, April 2023, Pages 155-165](https://www.sciencedirect.com/science/article/pii/S0097849323000249)
-- [Vulkan Launchpad]([https://github.com/cg-tuwien/Auto-Vk-Toolkit](https://github.com/cg-tuwien/VulkanLaunchpad)): A framework by TU Wien targeted at Vulkan beginners.
+- [Vulkan Launchpad](https://github.com/cg-tuwien/VulkanLaunchpad): A framework by TU Wien targeted at Vulkan beginners.
 - [Auto-Vk](https://github.com/cg-tuwien/Auto-Vk): A low-level convenience and productivity layer for Vulkan
 - [Auto-Vk-Toolkit](https://github.com/cg-tuwien/Auto-Vk-Toolkit): C++ framework atop Auto-Vk for rapid prototyping, research, and teaching.

 # BibTeX

 ```tex